till2/till2.github.io/_posts/2023-02-18-transformers.md

     <img src="/images/transformers/key_query_value.png"/>
 </div>

+#### Scaling

 Actually this is not enough to get proper weighting factors, because the weights should sum to 1.
 To achieve this, we can apply a softmax per row (dim=1).
-In the "Attention is all you need" paper, they also scale the matrix by a factor of $\frac{1}{\sqrt{d_k}}$ because if you don't do that, the gradient of the softmax function becomes really small for large arguments and the entire architecture doesn't learn as quickly.
+In the "Attention is all you need" paper, they also scale the matrix by a factor of $\frac{1}{\sqrt{d_k}}$.
+If you don't do that, the gradient for large arguments of the softmax function is tiny and theirfore the entire architecture doesn't learn as quickly without scaling.

 <div class="img-block" style="width: 800px;">
     <img src="/images/transformers/weights.png"/>